earthquake-early-warning-system/jled/README.md

 #### FadeOn

 In FadeOn mode, the LED is smoothly faded on to 100% brightness using PWM.
+The `FadeOn()` method takes the period of the effect as argument.

 The brightness function uses an approximation of this function (example with period 1000):